(Updated July 26, 2018)

 Scope and Definitions

 This Policy applies to discrimination, including harassment, based on an applicant’s, employee’s, or student’s protected characteristics.
 This Policy does not cover misconduct committed by third parties (including parties who are not current students, faculty, or staff).
 Where a respondent is a third party, contact Campus Safety, the Dean of Students Office, or the Dean of Diversity and Inclusion / Chief Diversity Officer.
-Please note that this Policy does not apply to complaints of sexual misconduct, including sexual harassment.
-For any complaints alleging sexual misconduct, including sexual harassment, see the Sexual Misconduct Policy.
+Please note that this Policy does not apply to complaints of sexual or gender-based misconduct, including sexual harassment.
+For any complaints alleging sexual or gender-based misconduct, including sexual harassment, see the Gender-based Misconduct Policy.

 Those personal traits, status, and/or beliefs that are defined by applicable law as protected from discrimination and/or harassment.
 They include race, creed, color, sex (including pregnancy), gender identity or expression, age, national origin, ancestry, citizenship status, religion, physical or mental disability, genetic predisposition, military status, marital or domestic partnership status, affectional or sexual orientation, familial status, status as a victim of domestic violence, and/or other characteristics protected by applicable law.